Homosociality: Feminist theory

-Homosocial/sexual
+Homosociality and homosexuality

 There is further controversy regarding the relationship between homosociality and homosexuality: "how, if at all, male homosociality is connected to male homosexuality is one of the key questions posed by scholars in the field".
 Eve Kosofsky Sedgwick identifies a continuum between homosociality and homosexuality, going as far as correlating feminism and lesbian desire.
 This approach has been compared to Adrienne Rich's concept of the "lesbian continuum."

 At the same time, Sedgwick "defines male homosociality as a form of male bonding with a characteristic triangular structure.
 In this triangle, men have intense but nonsexual bonds with other men, and women serve as the conduits through which those bonds are expressed".
 Sedgwick's analysis of "the love triangle in which two men appear to be competing for a woman's love...develops René Girard's claim that such a triangle may disguise as rivalry what is actually an attraction between men".
 Girard argued that "the homosexual drift stems logically from the fact that the model/rival is a man", producing at times a "noticeably increased preponderance of the mediator and a gradual obliteration of the [female] object".

 Research at the Australian Research Centre in Sex, Health and Society (ARCSHS), La Trobe University, has found that mutual identification over heterosexual activity is often the medium through which male homosocial bonding is enacted.

-Bromance
+Popular culture

 In popular culture, the word bromance has recently been used to refer to an especially close homosocial yet non-sexual relationship between two men.
 Bromance is most often used in the case of two heterosexual partners, although there have been prominent celebrity gay-straight bromances (also known as homomances or hobromances).
 The female equivalent is a womance.

-Literary explorations

-Eve Sedgwick says, "Shakespeare's Sonnets seem to offer a single, discursive, deeply felt narrative of the dangers and vicissitudes of one male homosocial adventure."